skhunDC/Annual_Raise/README.txt

 automatically saved a moment after typing stops so data persists even if the page is refreshed.

+The % Up and $/hr Up fields now sit beside each employee's name so the cards take up less vertical space without hiding any controls on mobile.

 The "Reset Allocations" button now clears all saved allocation percentages on the server so slider values no longer revert when ranks are adjusted or panels are re-rendered.